-VOL. 6 PORT-OF-SPAIN, TRINIDAD, W. I., DECEMBER - JANUARY, 1908 - 09 No. 12 The Development of The Advent ters to missionary service, and them-Movement WITHIN the memory of many who are now actively connected with it, there has arisen a great religious movement which has adherents in almost every country on the globe.
+Movement WITHIN the memory of many who are now actively connected with it, there has arisen a great religious movement which has adherents in almost every country on the globe.
 More than this, there are some still living, and still working for the advancement of this movement, who were among its first advocates.
 A single generation has, therefore, witnessed the rise and growth of the Seventh-day Adventist denomination.
 The beginning of this specific movement dates from the year 1845.
 Its adherents recognize the fulfilment of the Scriptures in the great reform movements that have arisen since Wyclif, the "morning star of the Reformation," began his work in the fourteenth century.
 They recognize God's gracious providences in the glorious missionary enterprises of the nineteenth century.
-And they believe most sincerely that the movement they are carrying forward is just as surely of God as were those others; in fact, that every reformatory and missionary awakening has been preparing the way for the world-wide proclamation of the message of the coming of Christ in this generation.
-Like other reformatory movements, its origin was humble and its beginning But, like others also, it has posselves put forth earnest effort for its advancement.
+And they believe most sincerely that the movement they are carrying forward is just as surely of God as were those others; ľ in fact, that every reformatory and missionary awakening has been preparing the way for the world-wide proclamation of the message of the coming of Christ in this generation.
+Like other reformatory movements, its origin was humble and its beginning small.
+But, like others also, it has pos- The Development of The Advent ters to missionary service, and themselves put forth earnest effort for its advancement.
 Nothing has been able to stop this onward movement.
 As it has gained adherents, it has made them its heralds.
 As it has created resources, it has appropriated them for further progress.
 It has lost no ground.
 Every advance step taken has been held and used for